Playbook · Competitive intelligence

 Done manually, this is exactly where tracking breaks: catching a change requires someone to remember what the page said last week.
 That is why diff detection is the single most valuable capability in a tracking system, and the hardest to sustain by hand.

-Put it on a cadence and give it one owner
+Put it on a cadence, give it one owner, and close the loop

 Common questions